Patience

 For Deputy Mitchum, who was also a mother of young children,

-this all just felt very personal.
+this all just felt very personal and it felt very emotional.
+And

 she really, you know, quite early on in this case, started to see